edgelesssys/constellation/docs/docs/getting-started/examples/horizontal-scaling.md

 :::

-You can watch the status of the HorizontalPodAutoscaler with the current CPU, the target CPU limit, and the number of replicas created with:
+You can watch the status of the HorizontalPodAutoscaler with the current CPU usage, the target CPU limit, and the number of replicas created with:
 ```bash
 kubectl get hpa php-apache --watch
 ```